curiouslychris/smooch-docs/slate/source/includes/rest/core/_conversations.md

 | **metadata**<br/><span class='opt'>optional</span>  | Flat object containing any custom properties associated with the action.
 See the [metadata schema](#metadata-schema) for more information. |

 <aside class="notice">
-The <a href="/javascript/#stripe">Stripe integration</a> must be configured and active in order to accept buy buttons.
+The <a href="/javascript/#stripe">Stripe integration</a>, or payments for Facebook Messenger, must be configured and active in order to send buy buttons.
 </aside>

 #### Postback
-A postback action will post the action payload to the server.
+A postback action will post the action payload to the server when tapped.

 > Send postback action: